Connect with others who understand.

 Another member said, “My interstitial lung disease is improving, and there is no more crackling in my lungs.”

-If you have difficulty breathing or think you may have lung crackles with PH, talk to your health care provider.
+If you have difficulty breathing or think you may have lung crackles with PH, talk to your healthcare provider.
 They can answer your questions, diagnose the underlying cause, and offer treatment suggestions to improve your quality of life.
-Also, consider connecting with others who have PH and can relate to what you’re going through.

 Talk With Others Who Understand

-Join myPHteam, the social network for people with pulmonary hypertension and their loved ones.
-More than 51,000 members come together as a community to ask questions, give advice, and share their experiences with others who understand life with pulmonary hypertension.
+On myPHteam, the social network for people with pulmonary hypertension and their loved ones, more than 56,000 members come together to ask questions, give advice, and share their experiences with others who understand life with PH.

 Have you experienced lung crackles with PH?
+What has helped you manage this symptom?
 Share your story in the comments below or by posting on your Activities page.

 A myPHteam Member